In the Beginning:

 ?
 How long has it been since God first appeared to Jacob in a dream at Bethel, and how old do you estimate Jacob to be now?

 ?
-Is there any indication in Scripture about the nature of Abraham’s faith prior to the time that God called him to leave Haran?
+Is there any indication in Scripture about the nature of Abraham’s faith before God called him to leave Haran?

 ?
 Compare Jacob and his grandfather Abraham.
 In what ways are they different, and in what ways are they the same?